Jaymon/Message/README.md

+# Message

+An easy to use Message passing library for PHP.
+This library aims to be so easy to use you can use it on almost all your project and in almost any environment using the dropfile interface (basically just text files) so you can integrate it into your code and then switch out interfaces to something more robust and distributed (like Gearman or RabbitMQ) if the need ever arises.

-# What do you use message passing for?
+## What do you use message passing for?

 Message passing is great when you want to move some functionality of your code to the backend where it can be processed without making the user, or the code, wait.

-# How the messaging system works
+## How the messaging system works

 The generic MessageOrm is the base class that all messages should extend, so if you want an email message, you would do: